bodsch/ansible-logrotate/README.md

 Installs logrotate and provides an easy way to setup additional logrotate scripts by specifying a list of directives.

+---

+> Further development of this Ansible role has been moved to Collection [bodsch.core](https://github.com/bodsch/ansible-collection-core).
+> **This repository will therefore no longer be actively maintained.**

+---

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/bodsch/ansible-logrotate/main.yml?branch=main)][ci]
 [![GitHub issues](https://img.shields.io/github/issues/bodsch/ansible-logrotate)][issues]